'WIGHTLINK' WARRIORS & WIZARDS

 STARTING AVERAGE - 2.00 : FINISHING AVERAGE : 3.74

 DATE OF BIRTH : 29 August 1998 - Bury St Edmonds, Suffolk.

 (2019) Isle of Wight

-Connor joined the Warriors as a relatively unknown quantity despite good showings guesting for the Warriors in 2018.
+Connor joined the Warriors as a relatively unknown quantity despite good showings whilst guesting for the Warriors in 2018.
 He brought a youthful, jokey yet calm demeanour to the pits which very quickly took the hearts of those on the terraces.
-He made good, steady progression throughout the season both home and away despite a few knocks and bangs along the way earning him the title of 'Upside Down Warrior of the Year'.
-It's fair to say his improvement was seen in all areas of his racing, and saw him a popular member of the team so much so that he walked away with both the riders and fans 'Rider of the Year' awards.
+He made good, steady progression throughout the season both home and away despite a few knocks and bangs, earning him the title of 'Upside Down Warrior of the Year'.
+It's fair to say his improvement was seen in all areas of his racing making him a popular member of the team, so much so that he walked away with both the riders and fans 'Rider of the Year' awards.

 STARTING AVERAGE - 5.22 : FINISHING WARRIORS AVERAGE - 4.75

 DATE OF BIRTH : 5 April 1994 - Hammersmith, London.

 (2012) Mildenhall, (2013-14) Coventry 2, (2015) Stoke, (2016) Coventry 2, (2017) Stoke, (2018) Plymouth, (2019) Isle of Wight, Leicester

 Ryan moved along the South Coast to join the Warriors from Plymouth, coming into the team with plenty of experience racing on the Smallbrook circuit.
 A long riding supporter of